kimjoar/kimjoar.net/_posts/2011-05-18-understanding-user-acquisition-in-freemium.markdown

    > You've got to be focused, you've got to have a very defined,
    > interconnected group of prospects that talk.

-   The respondent also said:

-   > If you deliver a product that benefits people in \[our chosen\]
-   > community, there are so many channels where people will talk about
-   > it, both online and face-to-face, that you can get pretty wide in
-   > that community in a matter of weeks and months rather than quarters
-   > and years.

    To get the word going in this vocal niche, the respondents talk about different strategies, but there is a strong focus on creating "viral loops", e.g. as explained by on respondent: "if there's a viral loop that's baked into your product, then \[the free users\] are adding to your user base because they're helping attract new users."
-According to him, virality is one of the key aspects of free users.

 Another respondent go as far as stating that "anything that promotes virality should be free to keep your viral flow going," and adds:

    > Don’t inhibit your own virality by limiting usage of the product in
-   > silly ways that don’t actually cost you anything --- most costs in
+   > silly ways that don’t actually cost you anything — most costs in
    > a SaaS business are marginal when it comes to usage.

    One of the clear upsides of building in this virality is in customer